On the Power of the Weisfeiler-Leman Test for Graph Motif Parameters: Proof of

 Robertson and Seymour famously showed that the graph minor relation is a well-quasi-ordering.
 Together with the classic observation that any well-quasi-ordering has a finite set of minimal elements this leads to the following standard result. \begin{theorem}[\cite{DBLP:journals/jct/RobertsonS04}] For every minor closed class of graphs $\mathcal{P}$, there exists a finite set of graphs $\mathcal{F}$ such that $G \in \mathcal{P}$ if and only if no $F \in \mathcal{F}$ is a minor of $G$. \end{theorem}

-\begin{theorem} Deciding $\max\{tw(F) \mid F \in \mathsf{spasm}(G) \} \geq k$ is feasible in fixed-parameter linear time when parameterised by $k$, and in linear time for fixed $k$. \end{theorem} \begin{proof} We first check whether $tw(G) \leq k-1$.
-It is well known that this can be decided in linear time for fixed $k$~\cite{DBLP:journals/siamcomp/Bodlaender96}.
+\begin{theorem} Deciding $\max\{tw(F) \mid F \in \spasm(G) \} \geq k$ is feasible in fixed-parameter linear time when parameterised by $k$, and in linear time for fixed $k$. \end{theorem} \begin{proof} We first check whether $tw(G) \leq k-1$.
+It is well known that this can be decided in linear time for fixed $k$~\citep{DBLP:journals/siamcomp/Bodlaender96}.
 If not, then $tw(G)\geq k$ and the algorithm returns true.

 The property of having treewidth at most $k-1$ is closed under graph minors.
 By~\Cref{thm:minorthm} there exists a \emph{finite} set $\mathcal{F}$ of forbidden minors for class of graphs with treewidth at most $k-1$.
 Furthermore, the set $\mathcal{F}$ depends only on the parameter $k$.
-Thus, we have that a graph $H$ has treewidth $\geq k$ iff it does not have treewidth $\leq k-1$ iff it has some some graph of $\mathcal{F}$ as a minor.
+Thus, we have that a graph $H$ has treewidth $\geq k$ iff it does not have treewidth $\leq k-1$ iff it has some graph of $\mathcal{F}$ as a minor.
 Combining with~\Cref{noloop}, we can therefore decide whether the treewidth in the spasm is at least $k$, by checking for every $F \in \mathcal{F}$ whether $F$ is a minor of any quotient of $G$.
 According to~\Cref{lem:quotminor}, this is equivalent to checking whether the formula

 is satisfied by $G$.
 By Courcelle's Theorem~\citep{DBLP:journals/iandc/Courcelle90} we can decide $G \models \phi$ in time $f(k, \varphi)\cdot |G|$ where $k$ is the treewidth of $G$.
-Since $\varphi$ depends only on $k$ this is equivalent to $f(k) \cdot |G|$ and hence polynomial for fixed $k$.\end{proof}
+Since $\varphi$ depends only on $k$ this is equivalent to $f(k) \cdot |G|$ and hence polynomial for fixed $k$. \end{proof}

-As a final note we wish to note that this result is primarily of theoretical interest.
-For most practical pattern sizes naive enumeration of the $\mathbf{spasm}$ and checking the treewidth individually with state of the art systems for treewidth computation is feasible.
-The bottleneck in practice is the size of the pattern, as enumerating the $\mathsf{spasm}$ via naive methods, e.g., enumerating all partitions, (see Sequence A000110 in the On-Line Encyclopedia of Integer Sequences~\citep{oeis}).
+As a final note we wish to point out that this result is primarily of theoretical interest.
+For most practical pattern sizes, naive enumeration of $\spasm$ and checking the treewidth individually with state-of-the-art systems for treewidth computation is feasible.
+The bottleneck in practice is the size of the pattern, as enumerating the contents of $\spasm$ via naive methods, e.g., enumerating all partitions, becomes challenging above 11 vertices (see Sequence A000110 in the On-Line Encyclopedia of Integer Sequences~\citep{oeis}).